iacchus/ntfy-real-time-client/README.rst

     def my_print_parser(raw_data=None):
         print("MESSAGE RECEIVED:", raw_data)

-    # this instantiates the Pushover websocket class and runs it:
+    # this instantiates the NTFY websocket class and runs it
     client = NTFYClientRealTime()
     client.run_forever()

-You can save the script above to a file (*eg*. ``~/notify.py``), then make it executable and run, after you have `installed the package`_  and `entered your Pushover credentials`_:
+You can save the script above to a file (*eg*. ``~/notify.py``), then make it executable and run, after you have `installed the package`_  and `entered your NTFY credentials`_:

 .. code:: sh